kjartako/kjartako.no/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Statistics"
-  institution = "University of Stavanger" year = 2020
+  course = "PhD in Computational Statistics" institution = "University of Stavanger" year = 2020